varshatumburu/spaceShooter/README.md

 You have to build from source to get it up and running on `OS X`.
 Reason?
 I don't have an `OS X` system to build the executable!
 So I would love for a Pull request on that one.

-Building from source will do the trick though
+Building from source will do the trick though.

 ```bash